 Maybe because the Borghese had many villas and their maintenance drained too many resources, they lost interest in Mondragone, they removed the works of art from it and in the second half of the XIXth century they sold it to the Jesuits.
 It is currently rented to the Tor Vergata University of Rome.

-Portale delle Armi and Villa Taverna
+Portale delle Armi

 This type of triumphal arch was designed by Girolamo Rainaldi for Cardinal Scipione Borghese.
-It was meant to be the overall entrance to the properties acquired by the cardinal.
+It was meant to be the overall entrance to the properties acquired by the Cardinal.
 When a modern road was opened between Frascati and Monte Porzio the Borghese did not allow it to pass inside their property and eventually the imposing gate ended up by losing its purpose.
 Today it is a pedestrian passage to a real estate development.

 The current Italian word for coat of arms is stemma, but in the past it was arme.
 Because this term was confused with arma (weapon), it fell into disuse during the XXth century.
 Thus Portale delle Armi means portal of the heraldic symbols and not portal of the weapons.